 The data in the cash register must be stored tamper-proof and unchangeable

-The blue image GmbH can and may not act as a consultant in tax and legal matters.
-The information on this page is as of June 2019 and is not exhaustive and does not replace expert advice from a tax adviser or solicitor.
+Note: blue image GmbH must not provide advice on tax or legal issues.
+The information on this page does not claim to be complete and does not replace expert advice from a tax advisor or lawyer.
 Any liability is excluded.
-Please contact your tax adviser or lawyer for further information.
+Please contact your tax advisor or lawyer if you require further information.